-- You have given us false or misleading information. - You have not complied with your obligations under the agreement in a material way. - You have put us in a position where we might break a law, regulation, code of practice or other duty that applies to us if we keep your savings account open or if keeping your savings account open exposes us to action or censure from any government, regulatory or law enforcement agency. - Your behaviour towards any of our staff, or any other individuals on our premises, is threatening, abusive, harassment, discriminatory, or otherwise inappropriate. - You have committed (or attempted) fraud against us or someone else. - You have used or tried to use your savings account illegally or for criminal activity.
+- You have failed to give us the required information, or have given us false or misleading information, that we need to open and maintain your savings account with us. - You have put us in a position where we might break a law, regulation, code of practice or other duty that applies to us if we keep your savings account open or if keeping your savings account open exposes us to action or censure from any government, regulatory or law enforcement agency. - Your behaviour towards any of our staff, or any other individuals on our premises, is threatening, abusive, harassment, discriminatory, or otherwise inappropriate. - You have used or tried to use your savings account illegally or for a serious crime or for committing an offence regarding the purchase of goods or services. - We have been instructed by the authorities to close your account immediately.